Umairican/NLP-Binary-Classification-reddit-Project/README.md

+My second run-through of this project centered on the following subreddits:

+AskMen:

+AskMenOver30:

+My third run-through of this project centered on the following subreddits:

+/r/MadMen:

+A subreddit dedicated to one of TV's greatest shows.
+Don Draper, oozing with his effortless charm and complete disregard for the feelings of partners,

+/r/TheSopranos:

+A subreddit dedicated to arguably the greatest TV series of all time.

 ---

 ### Conclusion and Recommendations

 My conclusion here is that I am a bit burntout right this second and I could really do with some exercise and shit so I think I am going to do that instead for a little bit, and then get back to this later.

+I chose similar subreddits because I wanted to explore the various themes of these subreddits and whether or not NLP models could pick up on more subtle differences between two options in binary classification.

+/r/LifeProTips and /r/ShittyLifeProTips -> testing for sarcasm detection in natural language processing.